merijntiebie/Connect4/NOTES.md

 ✅ Player 2 -> Yellow

 Players can play a disk in a column

-👀 Empty board, player 1 puts his disk in column 0 -> column 0 has a red disk in the bottom row Previous board, player 2 puts his disk in column 1 -> column 1 has a yellow disk in the bottom row
+✅ Empty board, player 1 puts his disk in column 0 -> column 0 has a red disk in the bottom row ✅ Previous board, player 2 puts his disk in column 1 -> column 1 has a yellow disk in the bottom row ✅ Previous board, player 1 puts his disk in column 0 -> column 0 has 2 red disks in the last two rows